MaorOzana/Medical-Segmentation-Decathlon-U-net-CNN-with-Generalized-Dice-Coefficient/README.md

 <br/>

 ## Objective
-To address these problems, in this project, as part of the MSD challenge, I propose a generic **machine learning segmentation algorithm** which I applied on two organs: ***liver & tumors, spleen***.
+To address these problems, in this project, as part of the **MSD challenge**, I propose a generic **machine learning segmentation algorithm** which I applied on two organs: ***liver & tumors, spleen***.
 I propose an **unsupervised generic multi-class model by implementing U-net CNN architecture with Generalized Dice Coefficient** as loss function and also as a metric.

 <br/>